prachijaiswal0098/Prachii-tech/data/README.md

-This folder contains raw and processed datasets.
+This folder contains raw and processed datasets used for the AI Fake News Detection project.